Register your interest

 The team responsible for the investment management of the two VCTs has now transferred from Livingbridge to Gresham House.
 The sixteen employees are led by a senior team of five who have been working with the Baronsmead VCTs for 12 years on average.
 It should, however, be noted that both Andrew Garside, the Head of Unquoted Investments, and Sheenagh Egan, the Chief Operating Officer – who were jointly responsible for the Baronsmead VCTs – have stepped down, although they are committed to two days a week in the office under a transitional agreement for up to three years.
 Steve Cordiner, who joined Livingbridge in 2010, will be responsible for unquoted investments and Ken Wotton, who joined Livingbridge in 2007, for quoted investments.

-Established in 1998 and 2001, the Baronsmead VCTs are around twenty years old.
-BVT is the result of the merger between Baronsmead VCT 2 (established in 1998) and Baronsmead VCT (established in 1995).
-BSVT is formed from the previous Baronsmead VCT 3 (2001), Baronsmead VCT 4 (2001) Baronsmead VCT 5 (established as Baronsmead AIM VCT in 2006).
+Baronsmead Venture Trust (“BVT”) is the result of the merger between Baronsmead VCT 2 (established in 1998) and Baronsmead VCT (established in 1995).
+Baronsmead Second Venture Trust (“BSVT”) is formed from the previous Baronsmead VCT 3 (2001), Baronsmead VCT 4 (2001) Baronsmead VCT 5 (established as Baronsmead AIM VCT in 2006).

 Both are generalist VCTs and invest primarily in a diverse portfolio of UK growth businesses, either unquoted or AIM quoted, albeit with a stronger emphasis on the latter than other generalist VCTs.
 The AIM bias could make these VCTs more volatile than other generalist VCTs.